squizzi/dtr-fixscan/README.md

 ReQL (Rethink Query Language) to remove these corrupt entries from the DTR metadata database.

+**Note**:

-**Note**: The script is not intelligent and re-running the script will re-read old `dtr-api` entries and result in the removal of what it believes may be corrupted metadata.
+* The script is not intelligent and re-running the script will re-read old `dtr-api` entries and result in the removal of what it believes may be corrupted metadata.
+* This script will not preserve old scanning data, rescanning images will be required once this script has been ran.

 1. Perform a [backup of the DTR metadata](https://docs.docker.com/ee/dtr/admin/disaster-recovery/create-a-backup/#backup-dtr-metadata)